mickenordin/nextcloud-db/mariadb/compose/README.md

 docker-compose kill -s SIGTERM # graceful shutdown docker-compose down # only if you want to remove the container
 ```
 \* *By default, `docker-compose down` sends SIGTERM and wait for 10 seconds for a graceful timeout (followed by a SIGKILL after exceeding 10 seconds).
-The safest way is to use `kill` flag and send SIGTERM which has no timeout, and MariaDB should have all its time to shutdown gracefully (in case there are long running queries).*
+The safest way is to use `kill` flag and send SIGTERM which has no timeout, and MariaDB should have all its time to shut down gracefully (in case there are long-running queries).*

 The last node that goes down, shall have `safe_to_bootstrap` set to 1.
 To verify this, we can look at the content of `grastate.dat` file under the MySQL data volume: